Interview Query

 frequency INTEGER

-You are trying to find paired products that are often purchased together by the same user, such as wine and bottle openers, chips and beer, etc..
+You are trying to find paired products often purchased by the same user, such as wine and bottle openers, chips and beer, etc.

 Note: For the purposes of satisfying the test case, p2 should be the item that comes first in the alphabet.
-The qty column represents paired products count
+The qty column represents the paired product count.

 Example: